Tank above lit by Week Aqua p900 and Chihiros Vivid2 LEDs.

 The Chihiros vivid is programmable and cheaper (but has fans) while the Life Aqua master pro is dimmable and water proof.
 The ADA solar RGB is a no frills unit but carries the ADA brand name.
 Due to exact diodes chosen for their RGB profile; there is also slight differences in visual coloration - the ADA solar RGB and UNS titan have a slightly deeper green tone compared to the Maxlite and Chihiros vivid.
 ONF Flat one has a more rounded spectrum with less contrast compared to the rest; it may look more 'natural' but less striking.

 Week Aqua has recently entered the market and their lights have good spectrum selection with the addition of UV diodes that other LEDs lack and are programmable.
 Their P series and A series are outstanding.
-The only downside is the difficult to use application control.
+The downsides are the difficult-to-use app and the lower reliability of the lighting units and control app.